certicky/crowdsourced-geotracker/README.md

 * Navigate to folder frontend-web: `cd crowdsourced-geotracker/frontend-web`
 * Copy the `settings.js.example` file to `settings.js` and update the values in it.
 You need to point it to your running backend and provide your Google Maps API key.
 * Then just open `index.html` in your web browser.
+* Alternatively, if you have the backend running locally, you can access it at `http://localhost:3000/` (assuming you're using port 3000 in your backend's `settings.js`).

 Functions:
 * The web displays a map of recent reports in the area.
 The default area displayed is set according to browser's location.
+* Users can report sightings via this web frontend by clicking anywhere on the map.
 * (under construction) It will be possible to rewind the time back using a slider to see how the report locations changed over time.
-* (under construction) We'll also allow users to report sightings via this web frontend too, not only the mobile app.

 ## Mobile App (React Native)